 Most visitors to Japan would have come across these omamori amulets.
 Whenever you visit the shrines or temples, towards the beginning or the end there is usually a small shop selling trinkets such as these.

 Omamori charms did not, however, originate in Japan.
 They were brought to Japan through a similar Buddhist practice, but have since taken off as the perfect souvenir after visiting these religious sites.
+They are one of the most popular Japanese lucky charms!

 If you’re looking for a gift to bring back home after a trip to Japan, these are the perfect options.